Chinatown, Houston: History

 The first businesses of the new Houston Chinatown opened in 1983.
 In the 1980s increasing numbers of Chinese were living in Southwest Houston and Fort Bend County and those residents were further away from the old Chinatown in what is now East Downtown.
 Diho Square (頂好廣場 (顶好广场, Dínghǎo Guángchǎng)), home to a Diho Supermarket chain outlet, was built, followed by Dynasty Plaza (王朝商場 (王朝商场, Wángcháo Shāngchǎng)) in 1986-1987, a 120000 sqft complex developed by a Singaporean friend of Diho Supermarket operator Tsang Dat Wong; the latter invited the former to build in Houston.
 Developers at the time bought land, inexpensive due to the recession, in hopes of prosperous development later.
 From the 1980s until the 2000s, the census tracts housing sections of Chinatown saw decreasing income levels and real estate values.

 The new Chinatown began to expand in the 1990s when Houston-area Asian American entrepreneurs moved their businesses from older neighborhoods, especially the "Old Chinatown" on the eastern end of Downtown Houston (in the process of redevelopment), in a search for more inexpensive properties and lower crime rates.
 Hong Kong City Mall (香港城 (Xiānggǎngchéng)), owned by an ethnic Vietnamese man named Hai Du Duong, opened in 1999.
 In 2004 Nancy Sarnoff of the Houston Chronicle described it as a westward shift for Chinatown.

 In 2005 Christy Chang, a tour operator who operated tours into Chinatown, said, "This area is not just Chinatown anymore.
 If anything, it's Asia Town" due to the presence of various ethnic groups that began establishing themselves in the community.
 The Asian American Business Council estimated that between 2004 and 2008 the land values along Bellaire Boulevard (百利大道 (Bǎilì Dàdào)) in Chinatown increased between 25 and 50 percent.
 In 2008 the group estimated that 2000000 sqft in construction would appear within two years, including high-end condominiums.
 Lisa Gray of the Houston Chronicle wrote that the development of the remaining acreage would likely cause rents to increase and that, compared to many other Chinatowns in the United States, the Houston Chinatown is still relatively inexpensive.

+In 2007 there was a debate on what to call the community, as it had multiple ethnic groups.

 In 2008 the Asian American Business Council placed a contest to design a "landmark monument" to be placed on Bellaire Boulevard between Beltway 8(八號公路 (八号公路, Bāhào Gōnglù)) and Gessner Road (吉順路 (吉顺路, Jíshùn Lù)) in order to increase visibility among Asian Americans and non-Asian Americans and to beautify the area.

 Xenophobia stoked during the COVID-19 pandemic caused a steep decline in customers, as malicious people spread rumors about Chinese-Americans in Houston.